 We work holistically, from resolving complaints and conflict, through developing and supporting people to effectively manage their conversations without the fear of conflict.

 Helping you to settle and take stock after cases are resolved, learn from the past, train your people to be their best selves, coach them to coach and mentor others.
 Supporting your people to communicate better, evaluate the situation and their perspectives, facilitate conversations and organisational development interventions, mediate relationship breakdowns and investigate those concerns that need to be, and settle if needed…

 Accreditations, Awards and Associations

-CMP supports the development of Conversational Intelligence, the art of interactive conversation, to develop leaders, managers and staff at all levels within any team or organisation, with the ambition to create a workspace where people do not fear conflict, creating a conversation culture, that CMP calls ‘Clear Air’ workplaces.
+CMP supports the development of Conversational Integrity, the art of interactive conversation, to develop leaders, managers and staff at all levels within any team or organisation, with the ambition to create a workspace where people do not fear conflict, creating a conversation culture, that CMP calls ‘Clear Air’ workplaces.